Use roof budget for keeping roofs healthy, NOT for already dead roofs

 Replacing damaged roofs can cost as much as $7 to $21 per square foot, and billions of dollars are lost every year because of premature roof failure.
 The main causes of premature roof failure and high maintenance costs are moisture intrusion and undetected wet insulation inside the roofing system.

-Infrared can help locate wet insulation in most flat roofs as well as helping to narrow the search for a possible leak source.
+Infrared imaging can help locate wet insulation in most flat roofs as well as helping to narrow the search for a possible leak source.
 Infrared scanning finds problem wet areas in roofing systems.
-This allows for substantial costs savings for roof replacement projects since tear-off may be minimized to select areas rather than the entire roof system.
+This allows for substantial cost savings for roof replacement projects since tear-off may be minimized to select areas rather than the entire roof system.
 Both of which can save you money.

 Because thermal imaging makes apparent temperature differences viewable, it is excellent at finding moisture and then documenting problem areas during roof inspections.
 The roof absorbs heat during the day and releases it when the temperature falls later.
 Wet areas release heat slower than dry areas.
 Because of this, the wet and dry areas are readily viewable in a thermal image, which displays apparent temperature differences as gradient colors.